ilmanzo/suse_presentations/hackweek22.md

     image.build
 ```
 we can also import an "existing" Containerfile and check it for errors, suggest optimizations and fix security issues

 ---
+## How can useful for SUSE ?

+- writing declarative YAML is getting more and more common (from Dockerfile to K8s to CI actions, to openQA schedules) but get tedious and error-prone
+- having the support of a strong typed compiler and tools helps to increase flexibility and reduce human errors
+- The tool can be reversed as a linter: import/parse an existing declarative definition (from customer ?) and give hints about possible optimizations or security issues

+---